shirushimori/YourTube/README.md

+NOTE : All setups, and docs are written by AI. still... it's good.

 # 👋 Hey there, welcome to YourTube!

 I built YourTube because I wanted a completely offline, ad-free, and tracker-free way to download YouTube videos directly from my browser.
 No shady websites, no slow servers—just a clean, native experience running right on your machine!